-Paintbrush is usually recommended over roller because it will enable you to get into every crevice of particle board very easily.
+A paintbrush is usually recommended over a roller because it will enable you to get into every crevice of particle board very easily.

-But if it’s dark-colored particleboard consider using gray colored primer.
+But if it’s dark-colored particleboard, consider using a gray-colored primer.

 Or you can choose to tint the white primer with any other color of your choice.